gangsthub/portfolio/README.md

 # Graficos.NET Portfolio

-I pretend to show some works made by myself and workingg with some others.
+I pretend to show some works made by myself and working with some others.

 You can see it here: